GeoscienceAustralia/ptha/propagation/SWALS/README.md

 run efficiently, see below.
 It also requires adjustments to the build script.

 ## C compiler
-The code also makes limited use of the C-language to interface with the GDAL library (thus providing flexible raster-based input), so a C compiler is required (typically gcc, or use Intel's icc with Intel-Fortran).
+The code also makes limited use of C to interface with the GDAL library (thus providing flexible raster-based input), so a C compiler is required (typically gcc, or use Intel's icc with Intel-Fortran).

 ## Make
-We also require the "make" program for compilation.
+The "make" program is used for compilation.

 ## NetCDF and GDAL
 "NetCDF" and "GDAL" must also be installed.
 The command-line programs "gdal-config" and "nc-config" or "nf-config" should be available, because the makefiles use them to identify the associated libraries.
-The netcdf install should include fortran support, and this requires building netcdf with the same fortran compiler as you use to build SWALS.
+The netcdf install should include Fortran support, and this requires building netcdf with the same Fortran compiler as you use to build SWALS.

 ## ncview (optional)
 The program 'ncview' is useful for quickly viewing animations of the netcdf